Using cobalt with Clustered, Multiply Imputed, and Other Segmented Data

 it might be useful to set limits on the x-axis by using the

-; doing so may
+limits argument in love.plot(); doing so may

 cut off some of the ranges, but whatever is left will be displayed.
 All

-arguments work with these methods as they do in
+love.plot() arguments work with these methods as they do in

 the case of non-clustered data.
-When var.order
+When var.order is specified

-as "unadjusted"
+as "unadjusted" or "adjusted", the ordering

 will occur on the mean balance statistic when using

-.
+agg.fun = "range".
 Only one argument to stats

 is allowed when segmented data produces more than one plot (i.e., as it

-would with which.cluster = .all
+would with which.cluster = .all).

 Multiply Imputed Data